sorate/Lab-notbook-ECE445/notebooks/javier/README.md

 ### 1/27/2022
 Meeting and work in the project approval and submit it.
+We have thought of a small device that can be kept on a table at home.
+The device is intended for visually impaired or blind people, therefore, it needs a LED to illuminate the tray where the bill is deposited, easy access to change the battery and ease of placing the bill.
 ### 1/28/2022
-CAD assignment
+CAD assignment:
+Learned how to make schematics and PCB layout of a PCB.
 ### 2/8/2022
-Work in the Project proposal
+Work in the Project proposal.
 ### 2/9/2022
+Finished and submitted the project proposal.

-Research on how to implement the machine learning model
+Research on how to implement the machine learning model.
 ### 2/12/2022
-Research on hot to put the model in the microcontroller
+Research on how can we use the model in the microcontroller.
+We could use TensorFLow.TensorFlow is a python library that allows easy manipulation and convolution for tensors that are used in the neural network
 ### 2/14/2022
 Meeting to discuss the Design Document